Pagosa Springs: A Relaxing Soak in the World’s Deepest Hot Springs

 Magnesium (25 mg/L) – Magnesium is a mineral many of us are deficient in, yet it is very important as it converts blood sugar into energy, helps maintain hormones and muscles, and normalizes heart rhythm.

-Silica (54 mg/L) – This trace mineral has a number of benefits including boosting the immune system, maintaining the health of the nervous system, mucus membranes, & hair and nails, strengthening the bones, treating acne and reducing migraines.
+Silica (54 mg/L) – This trace mineral offers a number of benefits including boosting the immune system, maintaining the health of the nervous system, mucus membranes, & hair and nails, strengthening the bones, treating acne and reducing migraines.

 Chloride (180 mg/L) – This electrolyte works with others to maintain proper fluid balance in the body.
 It also supports the musculoskeletal system.